MicrosoftDocs/entra-docs/docs/verified-id/verifiable-credentials-faq.md

 ### Does Microsoft Entra Verified ID support ION as its DID method?

-Verified ID supported DID:ION in preview up until December 2023 after which it was discontinued.
+Verified ID supported the DID:ION method in preview until December 2023, after which it was discontinued.

 ### How do I move to did:web from did:ion?